brocaar/chirpstack-network-server/README.md

 *LoRa Server* is a LoRaWAN network-server.
 It is responsible for the communication with the LoRa gateway(s) and applications.
 Communication with the applications and gateways is done over MQTT.
-Configuration of applications and nodes can be done with the provided web-interface or JSON-RPC API.
+Configuration of applications and nodes can be done with the provided REST or gRPC api.

 ![web-interface](docs/img/webinterface.jpg)